obfusk/bigbang.coffee/README.md

 ## Description
 []: {{{1

-  bigbang.coffee - graphical functional programming for coffeescript
+  bigbang.coffee - graphical functional programming for js/coffee

   Create graphical programs (like games) in coffeescript or javascript using plain mathematical functions; inspired by the 2htdp library